openmiko/openmiko/README.md

 OpenMiko is custom opensource firmware for cameras that use the Ingenic T20 chip.
 These cameras include the Wyzecam V2 and Xiaomi Xiaofang.

 The firmware aims to provide an an alternative to the closed source out of box firmwares which can often be riddled with bugs and security holes.
-Privacy is also a concern as it is difficult to tell if out of box firmware reachs out to other servers or is broadcasting metadata.
+Privacy is also a concern as it is difficult to tell if out of box firmware reaches out to other servers or is broadcasting metadata.

 ## Features